 The intermezzo ceiling mural of a coffee and banana harvest, painted by an Italian who never set foot in Costa Rica, is not to be missed—or judged too harshly: The coffee is shown growing in the wrong region and the bananas are upside down.
 Still, USA Today rated this one of the world’s best ceilings.
 Nab tickets for the National Symphony Orchestra from April through November, or for productions such as the International Piano Festival July 17, an all-Costa Rican concert Sept.
 11 or a flamenco fest Oct.
 2. Not that you need attend a show to soak in the glamour; there are also guided hourly tours.

-2. The oxcarts of Sarchí.
+2. The oxcarts of Sarchí

 Two-wheeled oxcarts—known locally as carretas—are as Costa Rican as pura vida (the multipurpose saying that will make its way into pretty much every conversation you have in the country).
 Dating back to the 19th century, these utilitarian carts—often pulled by a pair of mighty oxen—were once used to haul coffee beans, sugar cane and tobacco from fields to market.
 Today, the artisan community of Sarchí honors that tradition by crafting miniature oxcarts and painting them in vivid colors and intricate patterns.
 You’ll find one in almost every Tico household.